 - General Options - Show Welcome Dialog: Uncheck this to not show the welcome screen at application startup.
 You will need to restart paraview to see the effect. - Show Save State On Exit: When this is checked paraview will prompt you to save a state file when you exit the application. - Crash Recovery: When this is checked, paraview will intermittently save a backup state file as you make changes in the visualization pipeline.
 If paraview crashes for some reason, then when you relaunch paraview, it will provide you with a choice to load the backup state saved before the crash occurred.
-This is not 100% reliable, but some users may find it useful to avoid losing their visualization state due to a crash. - Force Single Column Menus : On platforms that support multicolumn menus, ensure all menu items are selectable on low-resolution screens. - GUI Font - Override Font: When checked, use a custom font size for the user interface.
+This is not 100% reliable, but some users may find it useful to avoid losing their visualization state due to a crash. - Force Single Column Menus: On platforms that support multicolumn menus, ensure all menu items are selectable on low-resolution screens. - GUI Font - Override Font: When checked, use a custom font size for the user interface.
 This overrides the system default font size. - Font Size: The size of the font to use for UI elements. - View Options - Default View Type: When paraview starts up, it creates Render View by default.
 You can use this option to change the type of the view that is created by default, instead of the Render View.
-You can even pick None if you don't want to create any view by default.
+You can even pick None if you don't want to create any view by default. - Properties Panel Options - Auto Apply: When checked, the Properties panel will automatically apply any changes you make to the properties without requiring you to click the Apply button.
+The same setting can also be toggled using the button in the Main Controls toolbar. - Auto Apply Active Only: This limits the auto-applying to the properties on the active source alone.

-Fig. 2.40: Settings dialog in paraview showing the ${\tt General}$ settings tab.
+Fig. 2.40: Settings dialog in paraview showing the General settings tab.